10 Best Festivals In The World

 Harbin Ice and Snow Festival, China

-For one month every year, Harbin becomes a wonderland with majestic and amazing snow sculptures built across this northeastern province of China.
-Harbin festival is the biggest Ice and Snow Festival in the world where around 220,000 cubic meters of snow and ice are used to create awe-inspiring ice sculptures.
-Snow World.
-Ice palaces, Ice trains, Great Wall, are some of the massive structures which are built depending on the year’s theme.
-The height of the exhibits sometimes reaches more than 40 meters.
-The structures are highlighted and animated with lights and lasers magnifying the scale and design of the exhibits.
+Around 220,000 cubic meters of snow and ice (taken from the frozen Songhua River) are used to create awe-inspiring ice sculptures.
+Snow World, Ice palaces, ice trains, and the Great Wall are just a few of the massive structures built each year based on the theme.
+The exhibits can reach heights of more than 40 meters.
+Lights and lasers are used to highlight and animate the structures, magnifying the scale and design of the exhibits.

 Place: Harbin, China